Basket

-Peter Liversidge Winter Shadow
+Peter Liversidge: Winter Shadow

-Peter Liversidge: Winter Shadow 2009-2010
+Winter Shadow

 Winter Shadow is made up of 6000 Queen of the Night tulips, planted in the winter shadow of a tree at Jupiter Artland.
 When the flowers bloom in Spring, they trace the tree’s shadow from the winter months.